LEGO/woof/REGENERATING_SIGNING_KEY.md

 ## Generating a new key

-We use as password protected, encrypted signing key when signing releases for maven central.
+We use a password protected, encrypted signing key when signing releases for maven central.
 To refresh the key, you need to:

 1. Download the secret key file from your secret manager
 2. Note the encryption password from your secret manager